 This customer profile template from Mirasee offers three pages you can use to build a detailed and diverse customer profile.
 The first page offers some demographic questions, while the second presents a series of labels you can use for your customer.

 The final page allows you to outline the different relationships between your customers (and whether they reveal any opportunities for synergies).

-This customer profile template is probably most useful for B2C businesses, given its focus on those connections.
+Given its focus on those connections, this customer profile template is probably most useful for B2C businesses.

 5. Advanced Systems – A Detailed Customer Profile Template

 This customer profile template from Advanced Systems gives you ample space to fill out each customer’s various demographic and psychographic details.
 Like the other templates, this option provides interesting fields to help you create a robust form.

 In particular, we like that this template includes a psychographics section, which can help you provide your salespeople with some interesting information they can use to work as effectively as possible.

 6. Claire Pitts – Dig Deeper Into Your Ideal Customer

 This customer profile template from Claire Pitts makes it easier for you to create a detailed, insightful buyer persona that pays particular attention to psychographics.
 This focus on psychographics is particularly useful for B2C businesses that need to understand customers en masse.